elichileshe/Inventory-Management-System/README.md

 # Inventory Management System

-is c Sharp object oriented program demonstrating the application of using classes and then methods to make robust applications.
+A basic c Sharp object oriented program demonstrating the application objects of using classes and there methods to make robust applications.